 Real Estate Meltdown Of 2008 And How It Affected Non-QM Mortgages

-This BLOG On Qualifying For Mortgage After Real Estate Meltdown Of 2008 And How It Affected Non-QM Mortgages Was UPDATED On July 29, 2017
+This BLOG On Real Estate Meltdown Of 2008 And How It Affected Non-QM Mortgages Was UPDATED On June 8th, 2019

-- Large percentage of them had mortgage loans that were higher than the value of their homes.
+- A large percentage of them had mortgage loans that were higher than the value of their homes

 Mortgage Industry And Real Estate Meltdown

 The whole mortgage industry caved in back in 2008.

 - New rules and regulations were enacted and implemented

 - Over half of this country’s mortgage loan originators were forced out of business due to the credit and real estate meltdown